 - 1. Name all items of clothing school uniform and PE kit. - 2.
 Get both an indoor and outdoor PE kit ready (see Appendix 1), this will be worn to school on your child's PE days, a timetable will be sent home during your child's first week in school.
 A pair of PE pumps (named) will need to be left in school, children in Nursery or new to Reception will be provided with a pump bag.
 If possible, please leave a spare pair of socks and pants in their PE bag in case of an accident. - 3.
-Pay in advance for school dinners (if applicable) using School Money. - 4.
-Complete all forms required and return them to school medical form, contact information (including who is allowed to collect your child), home school agreement, permission slips photos, internet, environmental within the first week of your child's first day to School Office.
+Pay in advance for school dinners (if applicable) using Arbor.
+Order lunches for the week using Arbor.